ssokolova01/SingleCell_Internship_HackBio/README.md

-Bone Marrow Sample Dataset Analysis within a Single-Cell RNA-Seq Analysis Based On the Replication of the Principal Single-Cell Analysis Scanpy Workflow
+Bone Marrow Sample Dataset Analysis within a Single-Cell RNA-Seq Analysis

+Based On the Replication of the Principal Scanpy Workflow